Doctor of Nurse Anesthesia Practice

 Credits 2

 A systems approach to advanced assessment of diverse patient populations.
 Students will demonstrate history taking, communication techniques, and technical skills to perform complete, systematic physical assessment for acute care settings.
-Emphasis on the cardiovascular, pulmonary, endocrine, renal, hepatic and neurologic systems; and their relation to the assessment and monitoring of patients in the acute care setting.
+Emphasis will be on the cardiovascular, pulmonary, endocrine, renal, hepatic and neurologic systems; and their relation to the assessment and monitoring of patients in the acute care setting.
+Co-requisite: NRAN783 Principles of Anesthesia Practice I.

 NRAN722: Chemistry/Physics for Nurse Anesthesia Practice